Archival images make interesting, attractive and affordable decorations for your home of office. They're great gifts too!

 When you visit the Archives, a reference archivist is available in our reference room to help you.
 This includes orientating new users to our self-serve material and how to use our finding aids.

-For more in-depth research needs, we may refer you to the Alberta Genealogical Society or recommend you hire a professional researcher to assist you.
+For help with research needs, we recommend contacting the Alberta Genealogical Society or hiring a professional researcher to assist you.